-Speaking of global statistics, the B2C eCommerce sales is said to make $1.5tr by 2018!
-And guess what?
+Speaking of global statistics, the B2C eCommerce sales is said to make $3.5tr in this year, and guess what?
 We are just three weeks away from ringing in the New Year.
 Consumers crazy for online shopping are in for a treat!

 But this also means they are spoiled for choice.
 One bad online buying experience can instigate them never to return to that eCommerce store.